Generators and closed classes of groups: The Burnside radical and a free Burnside group

-\end{lemma} \begin{proof} As the group is locally free, $H_2A=0$.
-Moreover, the construction of $A$ in the mentioned paper as a telescope of homomorphisms that send generators to products of $p$-powers (see proof of Theorem 3.3 there) implies that the first homology group is the direct limit of a system where: \begin{itemize} \item Every direct sum is taken over a finite set of indexes. \item If $j<k$, then $I_j<I_k$. \item For every $k$, the homomorphism $\bigoplus_{I_{k}} \Z\rightarrow \bigoplus_{I_{k+1}}\Z$ takes the $|I_k|$ components of the left group to the first $|I_k|$ of the right group in their order, and the homomorphism is multiplication by $p$. \end{itemize} Hence, the direct system that defines $H_1A$ is a countable direct sum of copies of the system $\mathbb{Z}\stackrel{p}{\rightarrow} \Z \stackrel{p}{\rightarrow}\mathbb{Z}\stackrel{p}{\rightarrow}\ldots$ and the result follows. \end{proof}
+We first compute the homology of every $F_{\mathbf{n}}$.
+As these groups are filtered colimits of free groups, $H_iF_{\mathbf{n}}=0$ if $i>1$.
+Moreover, the construction of $F_{\mathbf{n}}$ in the mentioned paper as a telescope of homomorphisms that sends generators to products of $p$-powers (see statement 6 of the previous proposition) implies that the first homology group is the direct limit of a system where: \begin{itemize} \item Every direct sum is taken over a finite set of indexes (statement 4 above). \item If $j<k$, then $I_j<I_k$ (statement 5). \item For every $k$, the homomorphism $\bigoplus_{I_{k}} \Z\rightarrow \bigoplus_{I_{k+1}}\Z$ takes the $|I_k|$ components of the left group to the first $|I_k|$ of the right group in their order, and the homomorphism is, up to a change of base, multiplication by $p$ (statements 6 and 7). \end{itemize}